zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    .. zeek:see:: mime_all_data mime_all_headers mime_begin_entity mime_content_hash
       mime_end_entity  mime_event mime_one_header mime_segment_data

-   .. note:: While Bro also decodes MIME entities extracted from HTTP
+   .. note:: While Zeek also decodes MIME entities extracted from HTTP
       sessions, there's no corresponding event for that currently.

 .. zeek:id:: mime_all_data